Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Experiments

-Generally speaking, the size of the utilized unlabeled dataset is critical in determining the time required for SSAT to achieve peak robust accuracy.
+Generally, the size of the utilized unlabeled dataset is critical in determining the time required for SSAT to achieve peak robust accuracy.
 Larger unlabeled datasets usually extend the convergence times, whereas smaller datasets facilitate faster convergence, allowing the model to reach optimal accuracy earlier in training.
-However, continued training beyond this point often leads to robust overfitting.
-Early stopping offers a computational advantage in scenarios with limited datasets by preventing overfitting with reduced training durations.
-Nevertheless, early stopping proves less effective in SSAT when working with large-scale unlabeled datasets, as longer training is necessary to achieve peak performance.
-To mitigate these challenges, selecting a smaller yet strategically curated subset of data significantly reduces the dataset size, enabling faster convergence and minimizing overall training time.
-These findings underscore the computational benefits of our proposed data selection schemes, providing a practical solution to the challenges of SSAT with extensive datasets.
+Early stopping offers a computational advantage in scenarios with limited data by preventing overfitting with a reduced number of training epochs.
+Nevertheless, early stopping proves less effective in full SSAT when working with large-scale unlabeled datasets, as longer training is necessary to achieve peak performance.
+Table \ref{tab:early_stop_cifar10} summarizes the model performance on CIFAR-10 with respect to full SSAT when it is early stopped at the same training epoch as our methods.
+We tested two learning rate schedulers: \textit{cosine} annealing and \textit{stepwise} decay.
+The results show that the training process of full SSAT algorithms has not converged at the early-stopped training epoch.
+Importantly, even when comparing at the same number of training epochs, our LCS-KM method with $20\%$ DDPM-generated data achieves $60.2\%$ PGD robust accuracy at epoch $100$, outperforming early-stopped full SSAT by $1.7\%$.
+This demonstrates that our performance gain stems not only from reduced epochs but also from accelerated convergence enabled by strategically selecting more informative samples.
+Due to space limits, full results and detailed discussions are provided in Appendix \ref{app:full SSAT early stop}.
+These findings highlight the improved trade-offs of our methods in terms of computational costs, data efficiency, and robustness, offering a better solution to address the challenges of SSAT with extensive datasets.